 Carole L. Huston, PhD

 Carole Huston, PhD, joined USD’s faculty in 1989.
-She is a professor of Communication Studies and Gender Studies, and currently serves as associate dean for the College of Arts and Sciences.
+She is a professor of Communication Studies and Gender Studies, and currently serves as Associate Provost.
 She has taught lower and upper division courses in communication theory, research methods, interpersonal communication, intercultural communication, and the gender studies senior seminar.
 Her research interests include family business communication as the juncture between interpersonal and organizational communication.
-She has also served at the director of the Center for Educational Excellence, focusing on faculty development programs for the university community.
+She most recently served as the Associate Dean of the College of Arts and Sciences and has also served as the director of the Center for Educational Excellence, focusing on faculty development programs for the university community.

 Ph.D., University of Washington, Speech Communication